-Estate-Signed and Hand-Stamped Hardcovers are limited to 500 copies.
+Estate-Signed and Hand-Stamped Hardcovers are limited.

 Estate-Signed and Standard Unsigned Hardcovers are currently expected to ship in June 2023, but actual ship dates may vary depending on manufacturing schedules and logistics.

 “Soon I’ll find the right words, they’ll be very simple.”